DuckAssociation/Homework/README.md

 When you run the tests you want to see all tests pass (to be marked green).

 ### Rules
-You want to create your own GitHub repository where you will be putting all of your completeled homework assignments.
-This repository should have similiar structure as this repository.
+You want to create your own GitHub repository where you will be putting all of your completed homework assignments.
+This repository should have similar structure as this repository.
 Each session should have a dedicated folder with completed homework assignment.

-Usually homeworks will be devided in three sections, each section is ranked by dificulty.
+Usually homework will be divided in three sections, each section is ranked by difficulty.
 From easier to harder.
-We do hope you will complete all of the assignements but that is not mandatory.
+We do hope you will complete all of the assignments but that is not mandatory.

+At random, person or group of people will be chosen to present their homework at the begging of each session, so be prepared.

 ### How do I give feedback?
 Surveys for each sessions are listed below, we kindly as you fill it in after each session.
 It will help us improve and deliver more quality.